 10) Over time, begin to recognize and remove other detractors from your sleep

 Awareness and control over our environment – and sustaining this positive viewpoint of sleep’s importance – will continue to have lasting effects for you and your overall performance today and for your future.

 If you’re interested in seeing how these sleeping tips affect your sleep, have a look at the Oura ring in the Oura Shop.
-It tracks your sleep stages, sleep duration and sleep quality so that you’ll get proof that these tips are working (or are not working) for you.
+It tracks your sleep stages, sleep duration and sleep quality so that you’ll get proof that these tips are working (or not) for you.